wandb/server/terraform/aws/README.md

 ```
 ./install_wandb.sh
 ```

+## (IMPORTANT!)
+Save TF State
+After install, terraform will generate a `terraform.tfstate` file.
+It is *extremely* important that you do not lose this file.
+Without this state file, you will no longer be able to manager your W&B install with terraform. `terraform.tfstate` must be present in your working directory whenever you run any terraform commands.
+We recommend backing this file up to a well known location.

 ## Cluster Administration
 After install, this terraform stack will output a `kubeconfig.yaml` file you can use to administer the cluster.
 Once the cluster is done installing, try running the following command to see pod status:
 ```